 Anticipated Problems

 Predicted difficulties that learners (and sometimes the teacher) are likely to encounter during a lesson, together with planned solutions.
-Anticipating problems is a core lesson planning skill that distinguishes effective from reactive teaching — it turns potential derailments into smooth, managed transitions.
+Anticipating problems is a core lesson planning skill that distinguishes effective from reactive teaching.
+It turns potential derailments into smooth, managed transitions.

 Definition